-Since the departure of former President Robert Mugabe in November last year, the Central Intelligence Organization and the police forces have retired senior officers and brought new ones.
+Since the departure of former President Robert Mugabe in November last year, the Central Intelligence Organization and the police forces have made senior officers redundant and brought the new ones.

-Last month, all three officers who were the deputies of the former Police Commissioner-General Augustine Chihuri, were retired.
-Among them were senior officers: Innocent Matibiri, Levi Sibanda and Josephine Shambare.
+Last month, all three officers who were the deputies of the former Police Commissioner-General Augustine Chihuri, have retired.
+Among them there were senior officers: Innocent Matibiri, Levi Sibanda and Josephine Shambare.

 After the retirement of several senior officers last month Emmerson Mnangagwa raised three Senior Assistant Commissioners to the rank of Deputy Commissioner-General.
 Among those who join Stephen Mutamba as Deputy Commissioner-General are: chief staff officer Senior Assistant Commissioner Elliot Mind Ngirandi, officer commanding Bulawayo province Learn Ncube and Lorraine Chipato, who was promoted from the rank of Assistant Commissioner to Senior Assistant Commissioner in August this year.